Skip to content

 Task Router.

 TaskRouter class, used to group task schedules, for example to structure an app in multiple files.
-It would then be included in the TaskManager, or in another TaskRouter.
+It would then be included in the Tasks, or in another TaskRouter.

 Initialize the task router.